-Messages displayed in the DIC indicate the status of the vehicle or some action that may be needed to correct a condition.
-Multiple messages may display one after the other.
+Messages displayed on the DIC indicate the status of the vehicle or some action that may be needed to correct a condition.
+Multiple messages may appear one after another.

-Messages that do not require immediate action can be acknowledged and cleared by pressing the SELECT knob.
-The messages requiring immediate action cannot be cleared until that action is performed.
-All messages should be taken seriously.
-Clearing the messages does not correct the problem.
+The messages that do not require immediate action can be acknowledged and cleared by pressing $\checkmark$ .

+The messages that require immediate action cannot be cleared until that action is performed.

+All messages should be taken seriously; clearing the message does not correct the problem.

+The following are the possible messages and some information about them.